The smallest country in the world with less than a thousand

 perfectly safe!

-We went to the Vatican city during our trip to Rome in Jan 2005, when the queues were somewhat
+My first trip to the Vatican city was during our trip to Rome in Jan 2005, when the queues were seriously

 reduced and there wasn't the risk of collapsing with heat exhaustion whilst waiting at the